CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-02.md

 1. Copilot writes a narrative such as *"Overall total sales are $66,838 across 1,200 units, with Contoso Plaza identified as the top store…"*.
 Each sentence is footnoted with the visual it draws from.

-   > **Note:** The Copilot response may vary slightly each time you run it, and may not be similar as mentioned above or shared in screenshot.
+   > **Note:** The Copilot response may vary slightly each time you run it, and may not be similar as mentioned above or shared in the screenshot.
 The important part is that the narrative is generated and references the source visuals.

 4. Resize and position the narrative visual under the KPI card row.
 Cross-check every figure against the source visuals — KPI cards, Sales by Store bar chart, and Sales Trend line chart — and edit any wording that misrepresents the data.
 Save the report.